brtrost/palo-alto-fw-code-example/README.md

   Brian Trost, trostb@gmail.com

+  python panfw-base-script.py

+    This script is a template that can be used for Palo Alto API scripting using Python.

   python show-arp.py -f x.x.x.x -i ae3.125

     Displays arp output of a single firewall or interface.
 Script can be modified to do other op commands from the firewall.